 Ultimately, you need to do what’s best for you.
 Don’t feel guilty for not getting it right.
 There were many times when I awkwardly blurted out “I have cancer” because I wasn’t sure what the right and wrong way was to go about this news.
 Remember that you are in control of when and which medical details to share and with whom.
 You don’t owe anyone an explanation, especially if you’re concerned about keeping your health issues private from current or future employers.

-Christy Lorio is an Ochsner patient entering into survivorship after stage IV colorectal cancer.
+Christy Lorio is an Ochsner patient being treated for stage IV colorectal cancer.
 A New Orleans area native, she is pursuing an MFA in creative writing at The University of New Orleans.

 Learn about the collaborative approach to cancer care at Ochsner.